behai-nguyen/behai-nguyen.github.io/_posts/2023-06-08-cicd-04-trigger-jenkins-job-via-git-webhook.markdown

 jenkins@hp-pavilion-15:~/workspace$ rm -rf app_demo
 ```

-❹ Next, we need to make our Jenkins server available publicly.
-For this,
+❹ <a id="free-ngrok-setup">Next, we need to make our Jenkins server available publicly.</a> For this,
 we're using <code>ngrok</code> -- this has been discussed previously in
 <a href="https://behainguyen.wordpress.com/2023/02/#install-ngrok-ubuntu"
 title="Install ngrok for Ubuntu 22.10 kinetic" target="_blank">Install ngrok for Ubuntu 22.10 kinetic</a>.